ashishbista/vimo/README.md

 # VIMO

-My vim customizations and plugins.
+My vim customizations and with the plugins I use.

 ## Installation